ujju20/Basic-Informational-Site/README.md

         npm start

 5. Now Go to your broswer and open this link http://localhost:3000/.
-The Home Page will open and then you go to other Pages by adding then in the URL like this
+The Home Page will open and then you go to other Pages by adding them in the URL like this

    - For visitng About Page http://localhost:3000/about
    - For visiting conatct Page http://localhost:3000/contact